jpgmv1998/reproducible_paper_template/README.md

 * R Project (with git - optional) - Allows better use of relative paths, helps with version control connecting RStudio directly to a GitHub project (requires previous setup - see more about [here](https://happygitwithr.com/)).

+* File paths - Use of `here` package for easy file referencing by using the top-level directory of a file project to easily build file paths (see more about [here](https://cran.r-project.org/web/packages/here/vignettes/here.html))

 * R packages management - Use of `groundhog` package to help with package version management and reproducibility (see more about [here](https://groundhogr.com/)).

 * [Code and data folders structure](#folders-structure) - suggestion of folder structure to organize all code and data files.